Dexdezdes/COMP0016_2026_Team14_AvatarForms/README.md

 ## Setup Instructions

-To get the AI components running on your local machine, follow these steps:

 ### 1. Install Ollama
 Download and install Ollama from [ollama.com](https://ollama.com).
 Once installed, pull the required model (Dex uses gemma3:1b because of Ram constraints change local_prototype.py if needed):